Whimsy Stick

 Whimsy Stick Rugged XL

 For Labradors, Goldens, German Shepherds, and large-breed dogs whose jumping is powered by serious drive.
-Reinforced construction, same Kevlar line, same precision movement.
+Reinforced construction, same Dyneema line, same precision movement.

 Rugged XL for large dogs